 While all resumes should reflect your work and education experience, as well as your skills and accomplishments, there are different ways to present this information.

 Basic Resume Samples

-No matter how much or what sort of work experience you have, there’s a resume format that will make your qualifications shine.
-Have a look at the following examples to decide which format is best for you.
+No matter what sort of work experience you have, there’s a resume format that will make your qualifications shine.
+If you have a significant employment gap since your last position, you may want to use a functional resume rather than a chronological one.
+Determine which format is best for you.